Deployment and Previews

 First make sure you have target: 'static' in your nuxt.config, then push your project to a new Github repo.
 Next, go to the Netlify website and login with your Github account.
 Press the New site from Git button on the Netlify dashboard, select your repository and continue.
 You should land on step 3, "Build options, and deploy!", here are the settings you need:

 - Branch to deploy: master, or which-ever branch you prefer

 - Build command: npm run generate or yarn generate

 - Publish directory: dist

 That's it, your Nuxt.js & Prismic website should now be live!

-Now that you have your website live you'll want your content creators to be able to make changes, for that you'll need your Nuxt.js web app to rebuild when the content is updated.
-This again is really simple, we just need to configure a webhook between Prismic and Netlify.
+Now that you have your website live, you'll want your content creators to be able to make changes; for that, you'll need your Nuxt.js web app to rebuild when the content is updated.
+This again is really simple; we need to configure a webhook between Prismic and Netlify.

-The process is simple, in Netlify go to you Site Settings > Build & Deploy > Build Hooks and click Add Build Hook.
-Copy the build hook you generated and go to your Prismic repo > Settings > Webhooks and click Create a webhook.
-Give you webhook a name, paste your URL and configure what events you want to trigger your webhook.
+In Netlify, go to your Site Settings > Build & Deploy > Build Hooks and click Add Build Hook.
+Copy the build hook you generated and in your Prismic repo, go to Settings > Webhooks and click Create a webhook.
+Give your webhook a name, paste your URL and configure what events you want to trigger your webhook.
 Good Job!
 Your website will now automatically rebuild when content changes :)